Cognitive Leadership in the Firm

 Chapter 4: Group Processes: Work Group to Employee

-In the theory of cognitive leadership it is not only the cognitive leader who influences her employees’ behavior by communication and frequent and intense personal contact.
+4. Group processes: work group to employee In the theory of cognitive leadership it is not only the cognitive leader who influences her employees’ behavior by communication and frequent and intense personal contact.
 With regard to potential rivaling business conceptions or mental models as well as with regard to observational learning the theory of cognitive leadership also emphasizes the influence of fellow employees.1 Generally, work groups exert a normative influence on the behavior of individual group members, especially so if the work group’s cohesion is high (Seashore 1954; Cialdini and Trost 1998).
 Under most circumstances the informal socialization of a newcomer – as under the regime of cognitive leadership – increases the potential influence of the work group even further (Van Maanen 1978).
 Moreover, newcomers have been found to turn to their supervisors for technical, performance and role information yet to their coworkers for normative and social information (Morrison 1993b).
 However, the theory of cognitive leadership does not provide an elaboration on the influences stemming from a work group on a newcomer joining it.
 This chapter extends the theory’s scope in this direction.
 The group processes that can have an impact on an individual employee are discussed using the entering of a newly hired employee (the ‘newcomer’) into an established work group (consisting of ‘oldtimers’) as an example.
 These group processes are looked at from two angles: the newcomer’s and the work group’s perspective.
-For both perspectives what kind of information deemed important is analysed and how the respective piece of information is attained or conveyed.
-Furthermore, the work...
+For both perspectives what kind of information deemed important is analysed and how the respective piece of information...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.